Through the Looking Glass (Lost): Production

-The episode's title is an allusion to Lewis Carroll's novel Through the Looking-Glass and a reference to the fictitious Dharma Initiative station featured in the previous episode.
+The episode's title is an allusion to Lewis Carroll's novel Through the Looking-Glass and a reference to the fictitious DHARMA Initiative station featured in the previous episode.
 Shooting began on April 13, 2007 and ended on May 7, 2007.
 The writers were so far behind schedule that parts of the episode were shot while later parts were still being written.
 Filming mostly took place on Oahu, Hawaii, with additional scenes shot in Los Angeles.
 The hospital scenes were filmed on the same sets used for the ABC show Grey's Anatomy.

 Despite not being mentioned in the official press release, then-15-year-old Malcolm David Kelley, who was a main cast member in Season 1, returned to reprise his role as 10-year-old Walt Lloyd, and received credit as a "special guest star".
 Kelley's character had left the island in the second-season finale, only 26 days prior to the events of "Through the Looking Glass"; however, Kelley had not filmed an episode in over a year.
-In his single scene, Walt has visibly aged, appears taller and has a deeper voice.
-The producers had hoped that Harold Perrineau, who plays Walt's father Michael Dawson, would return in this episode, but he was busy filming the pilot for CBS' Demons.
+In his scene, Walt has visibly aged, appears taller and has a deeper voice.
+The producers had hoped that Harold Perrineau, who plays Walt's father Michael Dawson, would return in this episode, but he was filming the pilot for CBS' Demons.
 Damon Lindelof and Carlton Cuse lent their voices for the unseen roles of the flight captain and newscaster, respectively.

 This episode concluded the story arc about Charlie's death, which began earlier in the season when Desmond prophesied Charlie's death.
-Throughout the season, Charlie escaped death; however, Desmond told Charlie that he had to die in order for his girlfriend, Claire Littleton, to get rescued from the island.
+Throughout the season, Charlie escaped death; however, Desmond told Charlie that he had to die in order for his girlfriend, Claire Littleton and the rest of the survivors to be rescued from the island.
 The storyline of Charlie's death was conceived while producing the latter part of the second season, after the storyline of Charlie's drug addiction finished.
-The news of his character's death was broken to Monaghan two episodes in advance, to which Monaghan felt "relief" for knowing the future of his job on the show.
+The news of his character's death was broken to Monaghan two episodes in advance, to which Monaghan felt "relief" for knowing his future on the show.
 On the night of Monaghan's second-to-last day on set, he was presented with a canoe paddle that had been made by the cast and crew.
 Monaghan hoped to return to Lost as a guest star in flashbacks or dreams.